jkh00/nf-methTRAP/README.md

 |  trim + align + bedgraph | --bedgraph | completed
 |  align + bedgraph  |  --no_trim --bedgraph | completed
 |  align | --no_trim | completed

+### Updates

+31.10.24

+update `modkit pileup`
+- use `--combine-mod` command, which combined cytosine mods (mC and hmC) counts as one
+    - reasoning behind this is cuz for current analyses we are not interested in hmC, so will just buckled them all in one